Pant/nextcloudpi-readthedocs/FAQ.md

 Most commonly these things are caused by hardware problems.

  - Check your SD card: take it out, copy the whole image to your computer and then copy it back to the SD.
-Assert that there are no read/write errors
+Assert that there are no read/write errors.
+You can also check the md5sum after reading it again and assert that it matches the md5sum of the image that you just copied.
  - Check your power supply.
 Many cheap power supplies are not stable enough for reliable functioning.
 Also try to have external supplies for your external HDDs.

 ### How can I install Plex with NextCloudPi?